 It is the University’s responsibility to ensure that you have the tools you need to do your work well.
-Here are some resources which may be useful to you throughout your career (not an exhaustive list!):
+Here are some resources which may be useful to you throughout your career:

 Financial Support for Professional Development

 - Start-Up Grants: available to tenure-track faculty, usually outlined in your offer-letter.
 The terms may be negotiated.

 - Professional Development Funds: currently $1,700/year, available to sessional faculty with continuing appointments, librarians, Program Directors and tenure-track faculty.
-These funds can be banked for 3 years and borrowed from up to 5 years, although borrowing is restricted for those with term appointments.
+These funds can be banked for 5 years.
 Faculty Relations has more information regarding Professional Development Funds and details on eligibility.

 - Faculty Travel Funds: additional to Professional Development funds, these federally funded sums for conference travel are available in most Faculties through the Dean’s office.
 For tenure-track faculty and in some cases sessional faculty.
 Contact your Head.